t4so/Getting-Started-With-ACPI/Universal/ec-methods/ssdttime.md

 * Doesn't provide you the USBX property to fix power
   * This can easily be fixed by using this prebuilt file in addition to SSDT-EC: [SSDT-USBX.aml](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/SSDT-USBX.aml)
-  * Note USBX is only needed for Skylake and newer
+  * Note USBX is only needed for Skylake and newer and AMD processors
 * Doesn't really teach you anything
   * For most, this doesn't matter.
 But to some knowing what makes your hackintosh tick is part of the journey